instana/agent-updates/.github/pull_request_template.md

 ## Checklist

 The PR Author and the Reviewer need to check the following before merging the PR to `internal` branch:
-- [] All feature versions are bumped in the discovery-feature and sensor-feature modules (`feature.xml` files)
+- [ ] All feature versions are bumped in the discovery-feature and sensor-feature modules (`feature.xml` files)
-- [] Sensor PR is merged to `master` branch
+- [ ] Sensor PR is merged to `master` branch
-- [] Sensors Jenkins build has finished successfully
+- [ ] Sensors Jenkins build has finished successfully
-- [] PR title and the merge commit message adhere to the naming convention mentioned above
+- [ ] PR title and the merge commit message adhere to the naming convention mentioned above
-- [] PR tagged with `Review & Merge` label?
+- [ ] PR tagged with `Review & Merge` label?
-- [] If the PR is for public release, is it tagged with `public` label?
+- [ ] If the PR is for public release, is it tagged with `public` label?
+- [ ] Auto-update verified?